kunhwiko/concepts/cloud/kubernetes/I-security.md

 limited set of namespaces.
 ```

+Authenticate Pods to the Kubernetes API server, allowing the Pods to read and manipulate Kubernetes API objects
 ##### Service Accounts
 ```
-a) When pods are instantiated, they are assigned a service account.
-A default service account is used if one is not assigned, which by default limits access to resources in the current namespace.
+a) Service accounts represent an identity for a pod that allows for authenticating to the API server or represent what privileges the pod has.
+When pods are instantiated, they are assigned a service account.
+A default service account is used if one is not assigned.
 b) Before Kubernetes 1.22, service accounts used to be attached with non-expiring token secrets that applications can use to authenticate against the Kubernetes API.
-Nowadays, API credentials with bounded lifetimes are obtained via the TokenRequest API and are mounted into a projected volume.
+Nowadays, tokens with bounded lifetimes are obtained via the TokenRequest API and are mounted inside a projected volume.
 ```

 ##### Service Account Admission Controller